Green marketing Blog

 Most of you are familiar with Terrachoice’s “Seven Sins of Greenwashing” report.
 On a webinar aired in late October, CEO Scott McDougall admitted that his firm never intended to be malicious in their use of the term, “sins”.
 He believes that most of the “sins” of greenwashing being committed today are really not sins at all, but rather, inadvertent missteps.

-Call me literal, or not a fan of hyperbole, but I believe that calling, in effect, otherwise well-intended marketers “sinners”, and setting the bar too high …Read more...
+Call me literal, or not a fan of hyperbole, but I believe that calling, in effect, …Read more...

 Posted on October 27, 2010 by Jacquie Ottman & Mark Eisen

 Many marketing experts have weighed in on what they believe to be the reasons for the current backlash against SunChips’s new compostable chip package: excess noise.
 If you somehow missed it, consumers complained so loudly about the snack food’s new environmentally preferable but noisy corn-based bag that the brand reverted to the old packaging for most of its line.
-Before we blame consumers once again for not sacrificing a little inconvenience for the sake of the planet, let’s take a step back and understand what really is to …Read more...
+Before we blame consumers once again for not sacrificing a little inconvenience for the sake of the planet, let’s …Read more...

 Posted on September 10, 2010 by Jacquelyn Ottman